 Looking around Instagram and Pinterest, there are so many styles of lettering.
 It can be overwhelming.
-In this post, I’ll show you 9 super simple lettering styles you can try in your bullet journal.
+In this post, I’ll show you 9 super simple bullet journal lettering styles you can try in your notebook.

 1).
 Faux-Block Lettering with Serifs